 We meet on the 2nd Monday of each month at the Cornerstone Community Church, 11111 Dry Creek Road, Auburn.
 Our meetings start at 12:30pm; however, it is best to come around 12:00 for hospitality, sign-ups, and other activities.
 We target 3pm as our ending time.

 Our board meetings include officers and committee chairs, as well as any other member who would like to attend.
-They are held on the 3rd Monday of each month.
-For the past 2 years they have been on Zoom.
+They are held on the first Wednesday of each month, on Zoom.

 Membership in the Guild

 Our Guild year is July 1-June 30 each year.
 We currently have about 130 members and welcome new members year-round.
 We are currently reviewing our guild membership and will be accepting new and renewing membership dues in June.
 If you are new you are welcome to join us in April, May and June as a guest.
 Membership fee for regular members is $45/year; free for junior members.

 Members are requested to fashion and wear a handcrafted nametag to Guild meetings.
 A 25-cent penalty is assessed of members not wearing a nametag.